blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi._extend.utils.toTwosComplement()
 ```
-Converts a negative numer into a two’s complement.
+Converts a negative number into a two’s complement.
 #### Parameters
  - <b>number</b> - Number|String|BigNumber - The number to convert.